-Shopify offers its users quite a lot of freedom when it comes to choosing how their products will look.
+Shopify offers its users quite a lot of freedom when choosing how their products will look.
 The ecommerce platform allows for adding unlimited numbers of products and items in different variants.

-But if you want to add a video or zoom functionality to your product photos on Shopify for a better user experience, you will need to install dedicated apps for these features.
+But suppose you want to add a video or zoom functionality to your product photos on Shopify for a better user experience.
+In that case, you will need to install dedicated apps for these features.

-On Wix, you can take advantage of the built-in video and zoom functions without needing to buy or install additional plugins and apps.
+On Wix, you can take advantage of the built-in video and zoom functions without buying or installing additional plugins and apps.

-Wix also has a relatively new customizable checkout function, which will allow you to build the checkout page in accordance with your brand and preferences.
+Wix also has a relatively new customizable checkout function, allowing you to build the checkout page according to your brand and preferences.
 This will make a great impression on your customers during the last phase of the ordering and buying process.

 Plus, they will be able to safely store their card and payment details in the My Wallet feature on the checkout page, which will likely prompt them to return to your online store for more purchases.

 Shopify also has its own in-house Shopify Payment system, which doesn’t charge any transaction fees whatsoever.
-The other card-based point of sale payment types have inexpensive processing fees.
+The other card-based point of sale payment types has inexpensive processing fees.

-Wix, on the other hand, supports fewer payment types but includes all of the most traditional ones like PayPal, Square, or Stripe.
+On the other hand, Wix supports fewer payment types but includes all of the most traditional ones like PayPal, Square, or Stripe.
 It doesn’t allow for the use of digital wallets like Amazon Pay or Apple Pay.

 The good news is that Wix doesn’t charge any transaction fees for the payments made.